SalahAlsalman/Advanced-JavaScript-HW/README.md

 - Figure out how to access the images and names key with their values.
 - use bootstrap to design your page.
+- use (onclick - onmouseover) when click on pokemon to explain more details.

 [pokemon api](https://pokeapi.co/)